Honey Bee Issues

 Unfortunately, there are many challenges bees (and their keepers) face in modern day beekeeping, making it all the more important for commercial beekeepers and hobbyists alike to keep current with research and best practices.

-WATCH an amazing June 2013 TED Talk by Marla Spivak, where she explains why bees are disappearing.
+Marla Spivak gives an amazing TED Talk where she explains why bees are disappearing.
+(June 2013)

 Why you should listen to Marla: Bees pollinate a third of our food supply — they don’t just make honey! — but colonies have been disappearing at alarming rates in many parts of the world due to the accumulated effects of parasitic mites, viral and bacterial diseases, and exposure to pesticides and herbicides.
 Marla Spivak, University of Minnesota professor of entomology and 2010 MacArthur Fellow, tries as much as possible to think like bees in her work to protect them.
 They’re “highly social and complex” creatures, she says, which fuels her interest and her research.

 Spivak has developed a strain of bees, the Minnesota Hygienic line, that can detect when pupae are infected and kick them out of the nest, saving the rest of the hive.
 Now, Spivak is studying how bees collect propolis, or tree resins, in their hives to keep out dirt and microbes.
 She is also analyzing how flowers’ decline due to herbicides, pesticides and crop monoculture affect bees’ numbers and diversity.
 Spivak has been stung by thousands of bees in the course of her work.

 The honey bee faces many challenges in today’s economy.

 Mites can have devastating effects.